 Sir Robert acknowledges that “the NHS is blessed with staff who want to do the best for their patients.
 They want to be able to raise their concerns free of fear that they may be badly treated when they do so and confident that effective action will be taken.”
 Although these measures will seek to provide NHS staff with the confidence to make their concerns known to management, Sir Robert realises that the significant change required is cultural rather than regulatory.
 But as Jeremy Hunt states: “If we don’t get the culture right we will never deliver the ambitions we have for the NHS.”

-If you have any questions in relation to this article or wish to discuss a potential clinical negligence claim, then please do not hesitate to get in touch with us by emailing the Head of Clinical Negligence Jane Lynch at email@example.com or calling 0117 394 5012.
+If you have any questions in relation to NHS whistleblowing or wish to discuss a potential clinical negligence claim, then please do not hesitate to get in touch with us by emailing Clinical Negligence partner Joanna Laidlaw at [email protected].